 The Liss Forest is a beautiful wooded zone that’s easy to spot down in the South Downs National Park and area.
 It’s a very popular spot for wildlife and animal lovers, largely thanks to the cattle that graze here frequently.
 Why not take your pets on a wild day out?

-Hampshire is an English county that’s home to some of the best-known port cities in the UK, and what’s more, it is also home to some of the best-loved country walks and coastal beaches.
+Hampshire is an English county that’s home to some of the best-known port cities in the UK, and what’s more, it is also home to some of the best-loved country walks with dogs and coastal beaches.
 Dog walking in Hampshire always brings something new and exciting to the table, and for that reason, it is always a good idea to check out some of the favourite walks that local dog lovers enjoy.

 Of course, walking the dog can be thirsty work, which is why it’s a fantastic idea to take a close look at the best dog friendly pubs Hampshire has to offer.
 Our complete guide to pooch-friendly drinking spots in the region will help to prepare you for some of the friendliest inns and nooks from coast to country.